 McNamara’s pet phrase was far from my mind 47 years ago when a barrage of 122 mm rockets slammed into Saigon.
 It was a little after 4 a.m. on April 29, 1975, when I was jolted awake in my second-floor room of Saigon’s four-story French colonial-era Continental Palace Hotel.
-As I sat upright in my bed, I realized it was oppressively hot and after the initial explosions, strangely quiet.
+As I sat upright in my bed, I realized it was oppressively hot and strangely quiet after the initial explosions.

 Then I realized why.
 The old window air conditioner had stopped its moaning and coughing.
 There was no electricity.
 The North Vietnamese had hit one of Saigon’s power plants—a common occurrence during the past few weeks.
 I lit one of the dozen or so candles I always kept ready and looked up at the ceiling.

-The gecko lizards had stopped chasing after mosquitoes and were retreating down the walls.
+The gecko lizards stopped chasing after mosquitoes and retreated down the walls.
 Cockroaches the size of credit cards were scampering into the cracks of the ruby floor tiles.
-Even the rat that regularly patrolled my room was gone (I had named him General Giap, after the architect of North Vietnam’s military campaign).
+Even the rat that regularly patrolled my room was gone (I had named the rat General Giap, after the architect of North Vietnam’s military campaign).

 I wondered if what I had heard had been thunder.
 April 28th had been a day of thunderstorms with lightning flashing over the city.
 Then, a few moments later, the unmistakable metallic sound of a 122 mm rocket shrieked through the thick humid night air and exploded nearby.
 This time chunks of ancient plaster fell from the ceiling, and the walls of the 100-year-old hotel shuddered.

-To my right where Le Loi Street bisected Tu Do Street, several members of the South Vietnamese home guard, with red rosettes in their buttonholes identifying them as loyalists, were firing their old M-1 carbines.
-For the past several weeks, home guard troops, who were mostly teenagers, had patrolled the streets by day and at night had slept on sidewalks wrapped in ponchos.
+To my right, where Le Loi Street bisected Tu Do Street, several South Vietnamese home guard members, with red rosettes in their buttonholes identifying them as loyalists, were firing their old M-1 carbines.
+For the past several weeks, home guard troops, who were primarily teenagers, had patrolled the streets by day and slept on sidewalks wrapped in ponchos at night.